FabioChiodini/ProjectSpawnSwarmtc/README.md

 - **etcdbrowserprovision** is a flag to determine if an etcd-browser containerized instance will be launched in GCE

-- **instidk** is a string (that will be added as a prefix to all names of items created) to allow for multiple deployment of tc in the same AWS and GCE instances (avoiding duplicate names)
+- **instidk** is a string (that will be added as a prefix to all names of items created) to allow for multiple deployment of tc in the same AWS and GCE instances (avoiding duplicate names)  (**use lowercase string due to GCE docker machine command line limitations**)